GenAI Certificate Program for Faculty & Staff

 (45 min)

-(Required for certificate)
+(Required for faculty only)

 Overview of the issues and opportunities GenAI presents to traditional assessment in higher-ed.
 Provide five pedagogical approaches for assessment adaptation Including: